-The Traverse Symphony Orchestra has an opening for an Executive Director.
+The Traverse Symphony Orchestra has an openings for the following postitions:

 The Traverse Symphony Orchestra is northern Michigan’s leading regional performing arts ensemble.
 It is a professional, part-time orchestra of exceptional artistic quality with a core of 60+ musicians and additional instrumental professionals from across the state.
 TSO Music Director Maestro Kevin Rhodes is an internationally successful conductor, leading over 20 orchestras in Europe in his career.

 Under the supervision of the Executive Director, maintain the financial records, bank deposits, payroll, accounts payables and receivables, and other bookkeeping issues of the Traverse Symphony Orchestra.
 Assist Executive Director in the accurate and timely preparation of accrual-based financial statements as required by the Board of Directors.

 - Maintain chart of accounts, accounts payable & receivable and general ledger via QuickBooks

 - Assist external audit firm on the annual audit and tax return

 - Prepare monthly financial statements